Digitz-hub/Huzlly/pickr-files/pickr-snapshot.md

 - [ ] Escape → identical behaviour to CANCEL
 - [ ] Escape listener removed on `hide` — only one active listener at a time across all instances
 - [ ] Trigger circle colour does not change mid-drag, only on auto-save or cancel-revert
-- [ ] No duplicate CANCEL button / tip note on parent Reusable Element re-render
+- [ ] No duplicate CANCEL button on parent Reusable Element re-render